thomas-0816/pdo-duckdb/README.md

 ### AI Disclosure

-    Yes for the C code
-    (the tests are not written by AI)
+The C code is written by AI, the tests are written without AI.

+### License

+MIT License